xautzhaozhe/SGLNet/README.md

-This code is for our paper  "Spectral-Constrained Global and Local Feature Learning for Hyperspectral Anomaly Detection"
+This code is for our paper **"Spectral-Constrained Global and Local Feature Learning for Hyperspectral Anomaly Detection"**

+The paper link is **https://doi.org/10.1109/IGARSS55030.2025.11242636**

 ~~~
 @article{zhao2026spectral,